akostrik/CPP_module_42/README.md

 ## const member funciton != mutable
 * doest't change the object
 * doesn't call non-constant member functions
-* we can't chqnge the return value
+* we can't change the return value
 * we can have a constant version and a non-constant version of the same function

 ```